IT3038C/IT3038C.github.io/docs/week-1.md

 shutdown -r
 ```

 Once rebooted, please take a snapshot of each one of your VMs.
-From the blue gear menu, click “Create Snapshot”.
+From the blue gear menu, click "Create Snapshot".
 Give it a name if you want, and click Submit.
 Do this on both your Windows and Linux VMs.

 ![Screenshot of Sandbox Create Snapshot dropdown](/img/week-1/sandbox/6-create-snapshot.png)

 ### Windows Software

-Let’s install all of the software we’re going to need for our class.
+Let's install all of the software we're going to need for our class.
 Please install all software with it's default options.

 #### Git